Four generations and 126 years after its inception, J. C. Newman Cigar Co., is America's oldest family-owned premium cigar factory. This is his story.

 In 1986, almost 30 years after taking over the management of the company, Stanford and his two sons took full control of the factory through the purchase of shares from other members of the family.
 That same year, they partnered with Carlos Fuente, the renowned manufacturer who had recently moved from Tampa to the Dominican Republic and wanted to close down his machine-made cigar factory in Tampa.
 This union was one of the many wise and timely decisions that the company has made throughout these 126 years, since competition for the US market by manufacturers from Nicaragua, Honduras, Ecuador and the Dominican Republic, had begun to grow considerably.
 The agreement was that the manufacture of the cigars would be distributed: Newman would manufacture the machine-rolled cigars, while Fuente would manufacture the hand-rolled cigars.

 The J.C.
-Newman and Arturo Fuente Cigar Company has been very successful and continues to this day as an unsurpassed alliance, with many of the most popular cigars, including Brick House, available in our store in different formats.
+Newman and Arturo Fuente Cigar Company has been very successful and continues to this day as an unsurpassed alliance.